karmel/vespucci/README.md

 	After running the above three commands, your vespucci database will have four schemas, each with its own set of tables: genome_reference_mm9, atlas_mm9_refseq_prep, atlas_mm9_default_prep, and atlas_mm9_default.

-	Note that if you want to see the full set of options for any of the Vespucci scripts used above, simply run the script with the '--help' option.
+	Note that if you want to see the full set of options for any of the Vespucci scripts used above, simply run the script with the `--help` option.

 If you want **to install a genome that is not included with Vespucci**, do the following: